suryaansh2002/MIST_WebDev_Task2/README.md

-Just made a card to create and add announcements on a site for MIST Manipal.
+Just made a card to create and add announcements on a site for MIST MIT Manipal.

 Can download the files and open the index.html file in your browser to check it out.